 River 2 Portable Solar Generators

 River 2 Solar Generators are portable, lightweight, and powerful generators that run on the sun’s energy.
 It has a built-in battery that can store the energy generated by the sun with the simple addition of solar panels.
-This generator can power up to ten devices for hours, including cell phones, laptops, and even up to 80% of home appliances.
+This generator can power multiple devices for hours, including cell phones, laptops, and even up to 80% of high-wattage home appliances.

 DELTA Portable Solar Generators